paucazou/theochrone/README.md

-python pip -e dev_requirement.txt # only if you want to contribute to the project python -c "import dataswitcher; dataswitcher.main(propers='all',ordo='1962')" lrelease programme/gui/i18n/theochrone.fr.ts # if you want to use the GUI with french translation
+python pip -e dev_requirement.txt # only if you want to contribute to the project python -c "import dataswitcher; dataswitcher.main(propers='all',ordo='1962')" lrelease programme/gui/i18n/theochrone.fr.ts # if you want to use the GUI with french translation lrelease programme/gui/i18n/theochrone.en.ts # if you want to use the GUI with english translation
 ```
 > Note that the version you download from Github may be broken.
 Feel free to contribute to fix the issue !